Have you ever wondered how makeup is made?

 Depending on the final product, cosmetics manufacturers rely on sophisticated mixing machines that are capable of performing challenging tasks — such as the:

 - Dissolution of powders

 - Mixing of thickeners, rheology modifiers and stabilizers

 Not only that, but all of these processes must occur under controlled, consistently reproducible, completely hygienic conditions.
 After all, health and safety are at stake, and the FDA is paying attention.

 How Is Mascara Made?

 To enhance the drama of the eyes, mascara is used to add length, color, thickening and definition to eyelashes.
 Jet black is the most popular color.
 In some countries, potentially toxic substances such as coal and tar are used for this purpose.
 Here, manufacturers rely on carbon black; a safer alternative.
 To achieve brown or other colors, pigments such as iron oxide or other minerals may be added.

 Various methods and formulas exist, but to make mascara, many cosmetics manufacturers create an emulsion consisting of water and various oils, waxes and pigments.
 Because it is used around the eyes, it’s critical that mascara contain no contaminants or irritants.
 As any home cook knows, blending oil and water is challenging, to say the least.
 Modern cosmetics makers use sophisticated mixing technologies to achieve stable emulsions: Smooth mixtures containing extremely small particles of both water and oils, with one uniformly dispersed within the other.

 Other Makeup Items

-Quadro Liquids is proud to supply industry-leading industrial mixing equipment to the world’s leading cosmetics and cosmeceuticals manufacturers.
+Quadro Liquids is proud to supply industry-leading cosmetic and personal care mixing equipment to the world’s leading cosmetics and cosmeceutical manufacturers.
 To learn more about our world-class machinery, contact us here, call us or simply fill out our online form to request a quote.
 A member of our highly trained sales staff will contact you promptly.